Adi8t/college_management/README.md

 # college_management
-about college management how to manage student and teacher and subject
+about college management how to manage student and teacher and subjects